What we do

 In a past life, Fast Familiar made work under the name fanSHEN - it’s used in various reviews and articles.
 You can see the work we made under that name, and the reason why we changed it here.

 Rachel Briscoe trained as a playwright (Royal Court and Soho theatres) and theatre director (National Theatre Directors Course).
-These days, she mainly works as a writer, dramaturg and producer.
-She participated in the inaugural Producer Farm (Dance Umbrella/ In Between Time) and completed the Clore Short Course for Cultural Leaders.
-She was part of the British Council’s SPACE programme and for 5 years to 2015 worked at Ovalhouse as Director of Theatre (jobshare) where the Guardian credited her with ‘restoring order to Ovalhouse with bold, experimental programming.’
-Rachel is also a qualified Feldenkrais practitioner.
+These days, she mainly works as a writer and dramaturg of non-linear or audience-centric work.
+Outside of her work for FF, she has recently been dramaturg on a narrative escape room about climate change for Kolibri in Budapest; a ‘digital expert’ on the EU collaboration project PlayOn! and an ‘expert mentor’ on Upstart Theatre’s International Playable Theatre Lab.
+Rachel also works as a consultant, helping culture and heritage organisations take a more playful approach to their engagements with audiences.
+As a producer, Rachel has completed the Clore Short Course for Cultural Leaders and for 5 years to 2015 worked at Ovalhouse as Director of Theatre (jobshare) where the Guardian credited her with ‘restoring order to Ovalhouse with bold, experimental programming.’
+She is also a qualified Feldenkrais practitioner.

 Fast Familiar have a wider group of multi-skilled creatives we collaborate with - and who we encourage you to employ, at generous rates and under favourable conditions.